The Box Plus Network: The Box

-In July 2012, Box Television launched a 24-hour pan-African music channel.
-The channel focuses on international and local music from across the African continent.
-It is available in 15 countries across Africa.
-Box Television has also made available its other major channels across Africa.

 Kiss

-Kiss TV is a commercial music television channel from Box Television available on the Freesat, Sky and Virgin Media digital TV platforms.
-The playlist covers a wide range of rhythmic music including: urban, grime, electronic, dance, hip hop and R&B, although since its relaunch in Summer 2006, (and the launch of a sister channel Q) it has begun to focus more on dance music once again.
-It is based on format of the Kiss brand from Bauer which also exists in the Kiss Radio station.
+Kiss TV was a commercial music television channel from The Box Plus Network available on the Freesat, Sky and Virgin Media digital TV platforms.
+The playlist covered a wide range of rhythmic music including: urban, grime, electronic, dance, hip hop and R&B, although after its relaunch in Summer 2006, (and the launch of a sister channel Q) it began to focus more on dance music once again.
+It was based on format of the Kiss brand from Bauer which also exists in the Kiss Radio station.

 Magic

-Magic TV plays mainly easy listening music videos from the 1980s to 2000s and sometimes 1970s as well.
-It is based on format of the Magic brand from Bauer which exists in the Magic Radio station and Magic branded CDs.
+Magic TV played mainly easy listening music videos from the 1980s to 2000s and sometimes 1970s as well.
+It was based on format of the Magic brand from Bauer which exists in the Magic Radio station and Magic branded CDs.

 Kerrang!

-Kerrang! specialises in Rock Music.
-As of 2005, all of its programme content is music videos, the majority of which is open scheduled, for text requests from their playlist.
+Kerrang! specialised in Rock Music.
+As of 2005, all of its programme content was music videos, the majority of which were open scheduled, for text requests from their playlist.
 It is based on format of Kerrang! brand from Bauer which also exists in Kerrang Radio and Kerrang! magazine.

 4Music

-4Music is the only Channel 4-branded channel within the Box Plus Network and showcases a range of pop centring on chart hits and current favourites, along with, until 2022, a range of comedy and reality TV programmes from Channel 4 and E4.
-The channel was formerly available free-to-air on the British digital terrestrial television service Freeview on channel 30.
+4Music was the only Channel 4-branded channel within the Box Plus Network and showcases a range of pop centring on chart hits and current favourites, along with, until 2022, a range of comedy and reality TV programmes from Channel 4 and E4.
+The channel was formerly available free-to-air on the British digital terrestrial television service Freeview on channel 31.
 On June 29, 2022, the channel moved to the slot accompanied by Box Hits, while its current slot was used to launch E4 Extra.
 With this, the channel was fully transitioned back to an all-music schedule.